Star1One/StarCode/README.md

 node server.js
 ```

-11. Run everything from server.js
+10. Run everything from server.js.

-12. Add (attach) a SQL Server **database** file
+11. Add (attach) a SQL Server **database** file

-13. In the Sql select and run database file(List), and open tables file select dbo.tblBookList.
+12. In SQL Server, select and run database file(List), and open the tables file select dbo.tblBookList.

 ```sql
 use [List]